einwickler/overthewire/bandit/README.md

 >>
 ```

-But we can see that `sh` is used here. `sh` is the POSIX compliant alternative
+But we can see that `sh` is used here. `sh` is the POSIX standard shell
+implementation (also referred to as "Bourne shell").
-to `bash` which specific implementation is used depends on the distribution
-you are on.
+Which specific implementation is used depends on the distribution you are on.
 The overthewire machines are using Devuan (Debian based).
 `sh` points to `dash` in both Debian and Devuan.
-We can read up about `dash` here:
+We can read up about
+`dash` here:

 https://linux.die.net/man/1/dash